Scroll to top

 Frequently Asked Questions

 Warsaw has become a major logistics and coordination hub for Western support to Ukraine.
-This has significantly increased the presence of intelligence services, journalists, security contractors, and government officials in the city.
-It has also increased Warsaw’s profile as a potential target for Russian intelligence operations.
-Counter-espionage awareness is now part of responsible security planning for relevant principals.
+This has significantly increased the presence of intelligence services, journalists, security contractors, and government officials in the city, and has raised Warsaw’s profile as a target for Russian intelligence and hybrid operations.
+Counter-espionage awareness is now part of responsible security planning for relevant principals, and the documented sabotage and arson incidents in Poland mark a genuine escalation from conventional espionage.

-Warsaw is safe for standard business travel.
-Poland is a NATO member, EU member, and functioning democracy with effective law enforcement.
-Day-to-day crime is low.
-The elevated considerations are for specific profiles: defence sector executives, NATO officials, Ukraine-related business leaders, and government officials working on Eastern European policy.
+Warsaw is manageable for standard business travel.
+Poland is a NATO member, an EU member, and a functioning democracy with effective law enforcement, and day-to-day crime is low by European capital standards.
+The elevated considerations apply to specific profiles: defence sector executives, NATO officials, Ukraine-related business leaders, and government officials working on Eastern European policy.
+For a routine commercial visit, standard European precautions and a vetted driver are sufficient.

-Companies with significant Ukraine-support operations based in Warsaw should consider: regular counter-surveillance measures for senior staff, information security protocols covering all communications related to Ukraine operations, vetting of Polish partner organisations, and awareness briefing for all staff on Russian intelligence techniques and the current operational environment.
+Companies with significant Ukraine-support operations based in Warsaw should consider regular counter-surveillance measures for senior staff, information security protocols covering all communications related to Ukraine operations, vetting of Polish partner organisations, and awareness briefings for all staff on hostile state intelligence techniques and the current operational environment.
+Given the documented shift toward sabotage and arson, physical security of facilities and supply chains is now part of the picture, not only information security.

 Get in Touch